 “Camel!” and something else I did not understand.
 Then, he points at me, broadening his ugly smile.

-More men gather round to watch the freak show.
+More men gather around to watch the freak show.

 My friend is, literally, my friend.
 A married man of thirty-three with a wife waiting for him in Portugal.
 He has hinted before that he would have liked a different sort of relationship between us.
 I told him that there was a wife between us, not a romantic relationship.

-We remained friends because we have a good banter every time we talk.
+We remain friends, because we have good banter every time we talk.
 We feel comfortable with one another.
 He’s a smart guy, although a little bonkers.
 I enjoy spending time with him, that’s all.

 Why is the way he’s staring at me making me so prickly?